 There is nothing quite like the anticipation of a small child for Christmas.
 Those are the kinds of memories that will stay with you well after they are grown and living their own lives.
 And the reindeer are anticipated almost as much as Santa himself!

-This post contains affiliate links for your cooking experience.
-I will earn a small commission of you click the links but the price the the same for you.Bring the magic of Christmas to your children with magic reindeer food bags.
+This post may contain affiliate links.
+I earn a small commission, at no extra cost to you if you purchase through an affiliate link.Bring the magic of Christmas to your children with magic reindeer food bags.
 They will think that the crystals of sugar guide Santa's sleigh right to their house!🤶🎄🎅 Click To Tweet

 What is magic reindeer food?